perusworld/node-ts-express-base/SESSION_ISOLATION.md

 - Each session can save/load its own database file
 - File names include session ID for isolation
 - Default session uses original database file
+- IP-based sessions use hashed IP in filename